Jack000/Expose/readme.md

 ### Flags

 	expose -d
-	expose -f
+	expose -p

 The d flag enables draft mode, where only a single low resolution is encoded.
 This can be used for a quick preview or for layout purposes.
-The f flag overwrites the current _site.
-Note that images/videos are not overwritten, only HTML.
-This is meant for updating the text content of the site.
+The p flag enables progressive mode, where HTML files are not generated if they already exist.
+This saves time if you're just adding a new gallery instead of updating old ones.

 ### Adding text